Return on Investment vs Internal Rate of Return

 What is Internal Rate of Return (IRR)?

-Internal Rate of Return (IRR) is a more complex metric that calculates the annualized rate of return an investment is expected to generate over its lifetime.
-Unlike ROI, which gives a simple percentage, IRR takes into account the time value of money, meaning it considers the fact that money earned today is worth more than the same amount earned in the future.
+Internal Rate of Return (IRR) measures the annualised rate at which an investment grows over time.
+Unlike ROI, IRR accounts for the time value of money, recognising that money earned sooner is worth more than money earned later.

 Internal rate of return (IRR) calculation formula

-The calculation of IRR is more complex than ROI because it involves finding the discount rate that makes the net present value (NPV) of cash flows from the investment equal to zero.
-The formula for IRR is:
+IRR is the discount rate at which the net present value (NPV) of all cash flows becomes zero.

 Where: